Tonawanda Island

 The island's first European inhabitant arrives as early as 1791, one Edward Carney, who hopes to "squat" his way into possession of the island.
 The property's value skyrockets however when Mordecai Noah's plan to turn nearby Grand Island into a refuge for the world's displaced Jews gets underway around 1825, and the land is purchased at auction from the state by Samuel Leggate of New York City (Lockport Union-Sun & Journal).

-The plan to make Grand Island into a refuge for Jews, we know, fails, and the next speculators to turn their eyes to our little island are the moneyed men of the East Boston Timber Company in 1833.
-They are likewise most interested in the much larger prize of Grand Island, and harvest its white oak to build ships in New England.
+The next speculators to turn their eyes to our area are the moneyed men of the East Boston Timber Company in 1833.
+They harvest the white oak of Grand Island to build ships in New England.
 President Stephen White purchases Tonawanda Island as a headquarters and residence, and it becomes known as "White's Island."

 To cement his claim, White built a magnificent mansion at the southern end of the island.
 “Beechwater,” as White called it, was designed by Boston architect Samuel Perkins in 1835 for $18,000.
 The interior contained cherry, black walnut and marble embellishments (Lockport Union-Sun & Journal)